-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Barefoot Dreams CozyChic Robe ($99; nordstrom.com)

-Everyone, and we mean everyone, should have a super-soft, machine-washable, non-pilling, microfiber robe.
+Everyone, and we mean everyone, should have a super-soft, machine-washable, nonpilling microfiber robe.

 _______________________________________________________________________________